-Place it in the sun or shade, as the plants require, then fill it with soil and your chosen plants.
-The drain at the bottom of the vessel can serve to drain excess water.
-Alternatively, you can simply fill it with a layer of river rock or gravel and group other planters inside the tub.
+Place it in the sun or shade, as the plants require, then fill it with soil and plants.
+The drain at the bottom of the vessel removes excess water.
+Alternatively, simply fill it with a layer of river rock or gravel and group other planters inside the tub.
 This will make it easy to rotate plants seasonally in and out of the quirky landscape feature.

-A large, sturdy planter can even become living garden furniture itself.
+A large, sturdy planter can become living garden furniture itself.
 Position an 18-inch stone planter near your patio furniture in a lightly shaded area.
-Plant with hardy, drought-tolerant succulents, leaving about 4- to 6-inches of room from the top of the tallest plant to the rim of the container.
-Cover the planter with a tempered glass table top about 24-inches in diameter.
+Plant with hardy, drought-tolerant succulents, leaving about 4 to 6 inches of room from the top of the tallest plant to the rim of the container.
+Cover the planter with a tempered glass table top about 24 inches in diameter.
 This combination table and greenhouse makes an interesting patio feature, and the top will only have to be removed periodically for watering.

 Tip: To reduce the overall weight and the amount of soil needed for large containers, partially fill them with packing peanuts or empty plastic bottles.
 Spread a layer of newspaper and then cover with potting mix.

 For an easy project, find an area on the porch that needs a pop of color and install hooks and chains.
 Select your plants.
 Then, choose a ready-made container with colors and flowers you love for either a sunny or shady spot.